Exit Times for a Discrete Markov Additive Process: Upward Exit Problems

-The transition probability matrix $\widetilde{\bold{G}}$ is known as the \textit{fundamental matrix} of the MAC and contains the probabilistic characteristics to determine upward passage times and the corresponding phase state at passage.
-That is, determining the matrix $\widetilde{\bold{G}}$ provides the hitting probability of any upper level $a \geqs 0$ in finite time, which equals 1 a.s.\,in the case of non-negative drift, i.e.\,$\kappa'(1) \leqs 0$, but also the phase of $\{J_n\}_{n \geqs 0}$ at this hitting time.
+The transition probability matrix $\widetilde{\bold{G}}$ is widely known as the \textit{fundamental matrix} of the MAC and contains the probabilistic characteristics to determine upward passage times and the corresponding phase state at passage.
+That is, determining the matrix $\widetilde{\bold{G}}$ provides the probability of hitting any upper level $a \geqs 0$ and the phase of $\{J_n\}_{n \geqs 0}$ at this hitting time.